peperonikiller/FiveM-Timetrials/README.md

 # Remaster project

+0.6.0 Update
+If updating script, scores.txt will need to be moved from the root directory to inside the timetrials folder.
+Car classes are now stored via scores.txt and will show on the high scores in-game.
+A whitelist system for tracks.lua has been implemented.
+This allows you to block certain car classes from starting the time-trial. timetrials now requires qb-core and cw-performance in order to properly run.

 New features:
 1. Countdown Timer (If you run out of time it cancels the time-trial.)
 2. Fuelpump Placement (For the RP servers, should help for custom ymaps)